iawia002/lux/README.md

 Vimeo | <https://vimeo.com> | ✓ | | |

+## Known issues
+> net/http: request canceled (Client.Timeout exceeded while reading body)

+You may have had this problem.
+It's not a bug, it's the network issue.
+Just download it again and everything will get back.

 ## Contributing
 Annie is an open source project and welcome contributions 😉